 Why Do Door Closers Leak Oil?

 Door closer oil leakage often results from two primary sources including door closer cylinder cracks and o-ring malfunctions.
-Cylinder cracks are induced via excessive internal pressure within the cylinder due over-use of the door closer.
+Cylinder cracks are induced via excessive internal pressure within the cylinder due to the over-use of the door closer.

 While they may not be visible at first, these cracks grow quickly.
 They may cause the door closer to leak oil as they develop over time.
 O-ring malfunctions, the second common source of door closer leakage, may also arise from excessive door usage.